johnrandazzo/surv_nflrb/surv_nflrb.md

 career statistics, accolades and physical measurements on the career lengths of runningbacks in the NFL.
 We employed the theory of survival analysis, making use of such tools as the Kaplan Meier estimator and the Cox Proportional Hazards model.
-We found that there are three extremely significant time-independent covariates which can tell us a great deal about an NFL running back's career length: the age at which a player was drafted, the player's BMI, and the player's Yards per Carry statistic.
+We found that there are three highly significant time-independent covariates which can tell us a great deal about an NFL running back's career length: the age at which a player was drafted, the player's BMI, and the player's Yards per Carry statistic.